mkholt/pcf-reloader-transformer/README.md

 ## Usage
 ![PCF Reloader in action](./public/demo.gif)

+The generated code can be found in [./samples/patched.ts](./samples/patched.ts) and the corresponding compiled javascript can be found in [./tests/samples](./tests/samples)

 ### Running the transformer
 The easiest way of running the transformer is through [ts-patch](https://www.npmjs.com/package/ts-patch).